 The second is a leather jacket – or some type of leather purchase.
 There is a leather area with several stores clustered together.
 The biggest issue is finding a nice style.
 They obviously have a rather broad range of designs!
 I ended up buying from Koc.
 I actually think this is the same place I went 10 years ago where I bought a brown leather classic cut jacket that I have worn and worn.
 This time I went with a tan leather parka style with a hood and a fur trim.

 For more information on shopping in Istanbul check out this post on What To Buy In Turkey.

 So maybe your focus isn’t leather and hammam towels.
 In which case I would recommend doing some googling before you go around what you’re after and using some of the local expat’s blogs to find some good stores.
 Just google say best perfume shopping Istanbul and you’ll find one of the local expat blogs and this is a great place to find some interesting shops which are more likely to feature styles you might like.
 Here are some good local blogs about Istanbul that I found:

 Layover in Istanbul – Blue Mosque and Aya Sofya

 These two amazing Istanbul sights are located so conveniently very close together!
 Both are must-sees.
 And they are SO photogenic.
 Try capturing the ceilings of both of them – particularly on an angle.
 And they are also fabulous to photograph in silhouette style so hop up on a roof terrace with a view of the sunsets.
 I’m not going to bother writing more about these as so much has been written but if you have 24 hours these are your must do tourist activities!

-5. Layover in Istanbul – Useful Links
+5. Boutique Hotels in Istanbul

 Enjoyed my Istanbul Travel Guide and travelling to Turkey?
 Why not read some of my other posts on Turkey: